Great, let’s get started

 logo_southern-cross (1)

-Southern Cross is a not-for-profit insurer offering a range of health plans for individuals, families and businesses.
+Southern Cross offers health plans for individuals, families and businesses.

 • Wellbeing Starter, which covers cancer care, specialist consultations, diagnostic imaging, surgical treatment, GP visits, and tests and recovery after surgery, chemotherapy or radiotherapy